idrinth-thalui/core/dialogue/followers/idrinthFollowerDialogueNebarraIdle.md

 - It's fun fighting side by side with another Altmer.
 Just wish you were a better warrior.
 - Not sure if Trinimac would approve of your weapon choice, Nebarra!
 - Don't hurt Nebarra!
 He still needs to grow!
+- Here, take a healing potion, you look like you could use one!
+- Don't worry, I'll protect you, Nebarra!
+- How many bandits did you kill, Nebarra?